clojure-grimoire/grimoire/resources/1.4.0/clojure.test/join-fixtures/docstring.md

 Composes a collection of fixtures, in order.
-Always returns a validfixture function, even if the collection is empty.
+Always returns a valid fixture function, even if the collection is empty.